Emirate of Abu Dhabi: Economy

-Abu Dhabi GDP estimates in 2011 amounted to AED 806,031 million at current prices, compared with AED 620,316 million at current prices in 2010.
-This represents an annual growth rate of 29.9 per cent in 2011.
-Accordingly, the annual per capita gross domestic product amounted to AED 380.1 thousand in 2011.
+According to the Statistics Centre – Abu Dhabi (SCAD), the gross domestic product (GDP) of the Emirate of Abu Dhabi in 2024 reached AED 1.2 trillion (real GDP), marking 3.8 percent real growth over 2023.
+Nominal GDP was recorded at AED 1.133 trillion (approximately US $308 billion).
+The non-oil sector grew by 6.2 percent year-on-year and accounts for over 53 percent of the emirate’s total GDP.

 The total fixed capital formation was AED 199,001 million in 2011, while the compensation of employees amounted to AED 124,960 million in the same year.
 The main activities contributing to economic growth (GDP at constant prices) in 2011 were "Mining and quarrying" (including crude oil and natural gas), "Financial and insurance" and "Manufacturing" with increases of 9.4 per cent, 10.5 per cent and 9.8 per cent respectively.
 Commodity imports through the ports of the Emirate of Abu Dhabi were valued at AED 116.4 billion in 2011 compared with AED 86.6 billion in 2010.
 The main imports during 2011 were machinery and base metals, which accounted for 50.7 per cent of the total value of imports.
 The United States of America was the main country for imports, from which the Emirate received imports worth AED 13.4 billion.
 Non-oil exports were valued at AED 11.5 billion, with transport equipment and base metals contributing 61.5 per cent of the total.
 Canada was the top destination of Abu Dhabi non-oil exports, receiving goods worth AED 2.6 billion from the Emirate in 2011.
 Mina' Zayid is the main port of Abu Dhabi through which the goods flow.

 Al-Ain has one of the few remaining traditional camels souqs in the country, near an IKEA store.